SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: DR2 Quality Checks

 We compute the variance only for the lines-of-sight that pass the significance thresholds discussed at the end of Section \ref{sec:red_meth}.
-In these regions of significant total and polarized intensity, the variance is generally $\rm\ll$1\% in polarization percentage.
+In these regions of significant total and polarized intensity, the square root of the variance is generally $<$1\%.
 The variance is also generally quite flat, though there are some regions where the variance is $\rm\sim1\%$.
-The small percentage variances observed indicate that the Stokes $I$, $Q$, and $U$ emission is generally consistent across the different sub-portions of the combined 2022 data set; however, some areas of the map indicate the possible presence of systematic errors as can be seen where the $q$ and $u$ variance approaches 1\%.
+The small percentage variances observed indicate that the Stokes $I$, $Q$, and $U$ emission is generally consistent across the different sub-portions of the combined 2022 data set.
+Furthermore, these variances are of the order of the reported instrumental polarization of the HAWC+ instrument ($\sim$2\%), indicating the impact of polarization leakage in high $\rm{}I_{214}$ emission regions may be negligible.
+Some areas of the map indicate the possible presence of systematic errors, however, as can be seen where the $q$ and $u$ square root variance approaches 1\%.